tryone144/arrowline/README.md

 arrowline - small shell prompt generator
 ========================================

-Small shell (bash/zsh) prompt generator written in C. Can use powerline symbols.
+Small shell (bash/zsh) prompt and/or statusline generator written in C. Can use powerline symbols.

 Features
 --------